Off the mark

 1963 - Former reds loanee keeper Mark Prudhoe was born in Washington in Tyne & Wear.
 He joined Southend United on a free transfer from Bradford City on his 36th birthday.
 He remained at Roots Hall for a year, making just six appearances before being released.

 2016 - Trent Alexander-Arnold, Kevin Stewart and Ben Woodburn all signed new contracts.
-Stewart left the club for Hull City for a reported £6m last July after twenty senior reds games.
-Alexander-Arnold has netted three times in 58 outings to date, with Woodburn so far having notched once in eleven first-team appearances.
+Stewart left the club for Hull City for a reported £6m in July 2017 after twenty senior reds games.
+Alexander-Arnold has netted five times in 101 outings to date, with Woodburn so far having notched once in eleven first-team appearances.

 2006 - Abel Xavier re-signed for Middlesbrough.
 He was sacked by them ten months earlier after being found guilty of breaching UEFA’s anti-doping regulations.
 He played twenty times in this second spell, before joining LA Galaxy in May 2007.